Product Bundling in eCommerce: Definition, Types, Advantages & Strategies for Online Sellers to Capitalise on Selling Product Bundles in 2023

 As you are sending things in bulk, bundling them together and offering a discount results in lower overall shipping costs as only one package is being shipped as opposed to multiple shipments.

-In this section, we will look at how to offer product bundles as well as the criteria you should use to measure your success.
+In this section, we will look at how to offer product bundles as well as the criteria you should use to measure your success for year 2023.

 Understand Your Customers